Everest Base Camp Trek in November – A Complete Guide

 Sun Protection

-Put on sunglasses, put sunscreen on the lips and lip balm with SPF.
-Due to the altitude of the region, sun rays tend to be so powerful, even in the cold season.
+Put on sunglasses, apply sunscreen to your lips, and use an SPF lip balm.
+Due to the region's altitude, the sun's rays are very intense, even in the cold season.

 First Aid Kit